openstack/osprofiler/README.rst

           profiler.stop()
           profiler.stop()

-      This is implemented in quite simple manner.
-We have one stack that contains ids of all trace points.
+      Implementation in quite simple.
+Profiler has one stack that contains ids of all trace points.
 E.g.:

       .. parsed-literal::